jnozzi/cocoadev.com/SiteContent/General/PierreYves.markdown

-Hello, I'm Pierre-Yves Rivaille, I'm a [[GNUstep]] developper.
+Hello, I'm Pierre-Yves Rivaille, I'm a General/GNUstep developper.
 You can reach me at
 <pyrivail at ens-lyon dot fr>.

 Note: Unknown e-mail address (with the correct format @ and .)